 See the portraits and learn more about the people behind the paintings and...

-Baron Ferdinand de Rothschild's 'Renaissance Museum' was full of objects made of precious materials: hardstones, minerals, silver and gold.
-While the bulk of this collection was bequeathed to the British Museum on his death in 1898, examples of...
+Baron Ferdinand de Rothschild's collection was full of objects made of precious materials: hardstones, minerals, silver and gold.
+Many examples of these extraordinary objects are still to be found throughout Waddesdon.